unisonweb/olddocsite/_includes/abilities.markdown

 The typechecker then enforces that `inverse` does not require any abilities.

-👉 The type `A ->{} B` is different from the type `A -> B`.
+👉 The signature `A ->{} B` is different from the signature `A -> B`.

 The former is the type of a pure function.
-The latter is asking for the ability list to be inferred by the Unison type-checker.
+When you write the latter, you're asking for the ability list to be inferred by the Unison type-checker.

-👉 The type `A -> B` doesn't mean 'no abilities', but rather that Unison will determine the ability list itself.
+👉 On code that you write, the signature `A -> B` doesn't mean 'no abilities', but rather that Unison will determine the ability list itself.

 This is an important distinction, and easy to forget, because the signature `A -> B` doesn't contain any visual cues to think about abilities.